 The largest waterfall (albeit, not the highest) in the world certainly should be on everyone’s Bucket List.
 This most impressive cascade of water makes it’s way over a gorge carved in the earth that is most spectacularly appreciated from the sky in a helicopter!

-Victoria Falls is also known as the adrenalin capital of Africa and you can indulge your desire for bungee jumping, bridge swinging, flying fox swinging, white-water rafting during your visit.
+Victoria Falls is also known as the adrenalin capital of Africa and you can indulge your desire for bungee jumping, bridge swinging, flying fox swinging, white-water rafting and even a helicopter flip over Vic Falls during your visit.

 A sunset cruise on the Zambezi river is also an exceptional experience.
 Watching the orange African sun sink below the horizon while listening to the sounds of the bush all while surrounded by pods of snorting hippos is the right way to end an African day.